Prakash-Banjade/nest_starter_authentication_authorization/README.md

 1. Create a new repository with this template by clicking the `Use this template` button on top right of <>Code section.
 2. Clone your newly create repository.
+3. Update `package.json` information according to your project.
-3. Install dependencies using `npm install`.
+4. Install dependencies using `npm install`.
-4. Customize the provided User entity or create your own entities as needed.
+5. Customize the provided User entity or create your own entities as needed.
-5. Configure authentication and authorization settings based on your application requirements.
+6. Configure authentication and authorization settings based on your application requirements.
-6. Start building your NestJS application by defining routes, controllers, and services.
+7. Start building your NestJS application by defining routes, controllers, and services.

 ## .env file configuration